ayonli/jsext/README.md

 ) => void | Promise<void>): (this: T, ...args: A) => Promise<void>;
 ```

-Inspired by Golang's **Examples as Tests** design, creates a function that carries example code
+Inspired by Golang's **Example as Test** design, creates a function that carries example code
 with `// output:` comments, when the returned function is called, it will automatically check if
 the actual output matches the one declared in the comment.